-BetRebels Sportsbook is a new online bookmaker, owned by Rebels Gaming Limited and founded in 2011.
+BetRebels Bookmaker is a new online bookmaker, owned by Rebels Gaming Limited and founded in 2011.
 They hold a license in Malta and claim to offer over 30,000 different bets each day.
-With a sportsbook, live betting, virtual sports, poker, games and several casino options, BetRebels match the top firms with their coverage of different disciplines, but how does their sportsbook compare in terms of the depth of markets, number of sports and generosity of odds?
+With a bookmaker, live betting, virtual sports, poker, games and several casino options, BetRebels match the top firms with their coverage of different disciplines, but how does their bookmaker compare in terms of the depth of markets, number of sports and generosity of odds?

 There is a useful statistics section which can be found beneath the list of sports.
 This is a nice addition and provides useful data and analysis on football, basketball, tennis, volleyball and more.
 Another good feature of the website is the ‘search’ bar at the top of the page which allows customers to quickly access their desired team/market.

 BetRebels have recently introduced an ‘Easy Bet’ tab, which allows users to see the upcoming matches for the three most popular sports; football, tennis and basketball.
 Customers are able to adjust the time period from between 3-24 hours and will be given a list of matches from around the world in that timeframe, with the 1X2, Asian handicap and overs/unders market all displayed on one page.
 A flag is displayed by each game to indicate the country and this feature is novel and time saving.

 BetRebels Bookmaker do have a mobile site, however users do not automatically get redirected to the web app when clicking on the web address on their device – they have to search Bet Rebels mobile on a search engine before getting to the desired location.
 The mobile site uses the same theme as the main site and is fairly easy to navigate around and responsive.